S-moreo/SmoreTweaks-Thor/README.md

 # S'more Tweaks for AYN Thor

-A root-enabled system app for the AYN Thor handheld gaming device.
+A root system app for the AYN Thor.
 Controller hotkey bindings, GPU overclock, custom task drawer, and more — all managed from a single self-installing module within Android Settings.

 ---